Epigenome editing: Determining the role of epigenetic modifications directly

 Epigenetic editing using an inducible mechanism offers a wide array of potential use to study epigenetic effects in various states.
 One research group employed an optogenetic two-hybrid system which integrated the sequence specific TALE DNA-binding domain with a light-sensitive cryptochrome 2 protein (CIB1).
 Once expressed in the cells, the system was able to inducibly edit histone modifications and determine their function in a specific context.

 Functional engineering

 Targeted regulation of disease-related genes may enable novel therapies for many diseases, especially in cases where adequate gene therapies are not yet developed or are inappropriate.
 While transgenerational and population level consequences are not fully understood, it may become a major tool for applied functional genomics and personalized medicine.
 As with RNA editing, it does not involve genetic changes and their accompanying risks.
 One example of a potential functional use of epigenome editing was described in 2021: repressing Na_{v}1.7 gene expression via CRISPR-dCas9 which showed therapeutic potential in three mouse models of chronic pain.

 In 2022, research assessed its usefulness in reducing tau protein levels, regulating a protein involved in Huntington's disease, targeting an inherited form of obesity, and Dravet syndrome.

+In 2024, a study about diabetic wound healing showed that the modification of histones through metylation could stimulate the productions of large-scale EVs (Extracellular vesicles) to reduce angiogenesis for diabetic foot ulcers, thus reducing death danger.